Scrum-Life/ScrumLife-Scripts/README.md

 6. Auomatically extract audio from video when exporting video in DaVinci Resolve
 7. Auomatically extract audio from video when exporting video in DaVinci Resolve in 1080p only (a.k.a. "final export")
 ---
-#.
-Get metadata from AirTable
+X. Get metadata from AirTable
-#.
-Build an API for Anchor
+X. Build an API for Anchor
-#.
-Upload to YouTube
+X. Upload to YouTube
-#.
-Upload to Anchor
+X. Upload to Anchor
-#.
-Automate everything when exporting video in 1080p only
+X. Automate everything when exporting video in 1080p only